 Within each of these publics, interest groups and representatives were identified.
-For example, boating interests included the Friends of Smith and Bybee Lakes, Oregon Ocean Paddlers (OOPS), Lower Columbia Canoe Club, Alder Creek Kayak, and the Bass and Pan Fish Club.
+For example, boating interests included the Friends of Smith and Bybee Lakes, Oregon Ocean Paddlers (OOPS), Lower Columbia Canoe Club, Alder Creek Kayak and Canoes and the Bass and Pan Fish Club.
 Individual boaters and others not affiliated with these groups were also identified and contacted.

-The object was to make the public involvement process as inclusive as possible given the timelines and limited project budget.
-The Smith and Bybee Lakes Management Committee reviewed the list, in order to make sure potentially interested or affected groups or individuals had not been left out.
+The objective was to make the public involvement process as inclusive as possible given the timelines and limited project budget.
+The Smith and Bybee Lakes Management Committee reviewed the list to ensure that all potentially interested or affected groups or individuals had been included.

 A calendar was prepared with critical dates for making contacts.
-These included special events; club, agency, and management committee meetings; newsletter deadline dates; and decision points.
-All of this information was duplicated and bound, and copies held by both Metro managers and the consultants.
+These included special events, club, agency and management committee meetings; newsletter deadline dates; and decision points.
+All of this information was duplicated and bound, and copies held by both the Metro Wildlife Area Manager and the consultants.
 This provided identical guidance and timeline to both parties making contacts.
 The strategy provided clear direction but also served as a flexible tool, which could be adjusted as necessary throughout the process.

 It is important to note that this strategy did not call for the usual "open house" meetings.
-Instead, project planners went to where the public already was so that people would not have to dedicate yet another night out of their busy schedules to come to a large meeting where their voices could get lost in the crowd.
+Instead, project planners went to where the public already was so that people would not have to dedicate yet another night out of their busy schedules to come to a large meeting.